A few words about the this project.

 PhageAI is an AI-driven software platform using advanced Machine Learning and Natural Language Processing techniques for deeper understanding of the bacteriophages genomics.

-Application of continuous embeddings of DNA sequences and feature ranking with recursive feature elimination allowed us to prepare optimal datasets for training a new Support Vector Machine model which resulted in the creation of a new accurate lifecycle (virulent or temperate) classifier with more than 98% of accuracy on both sets: training and validation.
+Application of continuous embeddings of DNA sequences and feature ranking with recursive feature elimination allowed us to prepare optimal datasets for training a new Support Vector Machine model which resulted in the creation of a new accurate lifecycle (virulent or temperate) classifier with ~98% of accuracy on both sets: training and validation.

 To confirm that score, lifecycle classifier was also tested on unseen data delivered by Proteon Pharmaceuticals S.A. company.
-All of 61 samples (49 virulent, 12 temperate) were predicted correctly by the model, in accordance with experts lifecycle assumptions.
+All of 61 samples (49 virulent, 12 temperate) were predicted correctly by the model with 97% of confidence level, in accordance with experts lifecycle assumptions.

 A current methodology opens up opportunities for further research in the field of phage classification.